Midwest Energy Emissions Corp. Provides Operations Update

-As background, in April of 2012, the U.S. EPA’s Mercury and Air Toxics Standards (MATS) rule was finalized, requiring U.S. coal and oil-fired units over 25 megawatts in size to reduce mercury emissions by approximately 90% (the exact amount depending on the mercury content in the fuel burned), starting in April 2015.
-The EPA believes that this law affects 1,100 coal and 300 oil-fired units and estimates the annual cost of compliance with the new standards to be approximately $9 billion.
-Currently, several states have established their own limits on mercury emissions, providing for a near-term market opportunity for MEEC; while the major market for mercury removal resulting from MATS’s deadline for compliance will be realized in less than two years.
-All power plants affected by the MATS rule will be required to be fully compliant with the MATS standards by April 2015 (with a one year extension available in certain circumstances).
+As background, in April of 2012, the U.S. EPA’s Mercury and Air Toxics Standards (MATS) rule was finalized giving US coal and oil-fired units over 25 megawatts in size three years to reduce mercury emissions by about 90% (the exact amount depending on the mercury content in the fuel burned).
+The EPA believes that this rule affects 1100 coal and 300 oil-fired units and estimates the annual cost of compliance to be $9 billion.
+Currently, several states have established their own limits on mercury emissions providing for a near-term market opportunity for MEEC while the major market will be realized in two years.
+It is at this time, around the second quarter of 2015, when all power plants affected by the MATS rule will be required to be compliant.
 This new mercury emissions capture services market will create a large and on-going, annual revenue stream for the very best suppliers of such services.

 About Midwest Energy Emissions Corp.
 (ME2C)

 We deliver cost effective mercury capture technologies to power plant and other large industrial coal-burning units in the United States and Canada.
 Our proprietary technology allows customers to meet even the new, highly restrictive standards the U.S. EPA has set for mercury emissions, in an effective and economical manner with the least disruption to the current equipment and on-going operations.
 For more information, see our website at www.midwestemissions.com.